simplenetes-io/podc/PODSPEC.md

       bind: /dev/sda1

 containers:
-    # Each container has name, which be suffixed by the podname and the version.
+    # Each container has name, which will be suffixed by the podname and the version.
     - name: hello

       # Image, podman will try a few different registries by default.